jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 ### Review Questions

-1) What was the original and most popular Unix “Smart Terminal?”
+1. What was the original and most popular Unix “Smart Terminal?”
     a.
 VIC-100
     b.
 VT-100
     c.
 VT-220
     d.
 VC-100
-2) What is the three letter abbreviation still in use today in modern Linux to refer to “terminal devices?”
+1. What is the three letter abbreviation still in use today in modern Linux to refer to “terminal devices?”
     a.
 TCY
     b.
 TTY
     c.
 VT-100
     d.
 Virtual Terminal
-3) Why is the GNOME terminal and Windows cmd.exe terminal emulator screens 80 by 25 by default?
+1. Why is the GNOME terminal and Windows cmd.exe terminal emulator screens 80 by 25 by default?
     a.
 The technology cannot process any larger size
     b.
 The technology doesn’t need to have any larger screen size
     c.
 The developers of these technologies were seeking to emulate the popular VT-100 and VT-220 terminals they used prior.
     d.
 Hey it's Windows, do they need a reason?
-4) What is the key combo sequence you can hit to switch to a new virtual terminal in Linux?
+1. What is the key combo sequence you can hit to switch to a new virtual terminal in Linux?
     a.
 Alt + Ctrl + Del
     b.
 Alt + Ctrl + F1 - F7
     c.
 Right Ctrl
     d.
 Shift 5 times
-5) What is the name of the original Unix based GUI that came out of MIT in ~1984?
+1. What is the name of the original Unix based GUI that came out of MIT in ~1984?
     a.
 W
     b.
 X
     c.
 Y
     d.
 Z
-6) True or False – X was originally not opensourced by MIT in 1984

-7) What is the model that the X server uses to render screens?

-8) What is the name of the successor GUI compositor to X being created by the X.org foundation?
+1. Most modern Linux distros using GNOME use which compositor by default?
     a.
+X
+    b.
+Y
+    c.
+Wayland
+    d.
+XWayland
+1. What is the name of the successor GUI compositor to X being created by the X.org foundation?
+    a.
 KDE
     b.
 Y
     c.
 Wayland Project
     d.
 Jennings Project
-9) What is the name of Ubuntu’s, now deprecated, GUI compositor replacement for X?
+1. What is the name of Ubuntu’s, now deprecated, GUI compositor replacement for X?
+    a.  soyez
+    b.  cosmo
+    c.  aero
+    d.  mir

-10) What are the 3 types of Linux window managers?
+1. What are the 3 types of Linux window managers?
+    a.  stacking, tiling, compositing
+    b.  stacking, tiling, hybrid
+    c.  hybrid, tiling, compositing
+    d.  stacking, hybrid, compositing

-11) There are 4 major Linux desktop environments in use today: which grouping is correct?
+1. There are 4 major Linux desktop environments in use today: which grouping is correct?
     a.
 KDE, GNOME, CDE, LXQT
     b.
 KDE, GNOME, E17, GNUSTEP
     c.
 KDE, GNOME, X, LXQT
     d.
 KDE, GNOME, Xfce, LXQT
-12) What is the name of the windowing toolkit that KDE uses?
+1. What is the name of the windowing toolkit that KDE uses?

-13) What is the name of the windowing toolkit that GNOME uses?

-14) What is the name of the founder of the GNOME project?

-15) When the GNOME 3 desktop environment was released in early 2012, many people were unhappy that many changes were made.
-There were 3 major projects started to either preserve GNOME 2 or to modify GNOME 3 significantly – what are the names of those projects?
     a.
+Nokia
+    b.
+Gtk
+    c.
+Gnome
+    d.
+Qt
+1. What is the name of the windowing toolkit that GNOME uses?
+    a.
+Nokia
+    b.
+Gtk
+    c.
+Gnome
+    d.
+Qt
+1. What is the name of the founder of the GNOME project?
+    a.
+Miguel De Icaza
+    b.
+Richard Stallman
+    c.
+Matthias Ettrich
+    d.
+Linus Torvalds
+1. What are the 3 major Linux desktop environment projects started to preserve GNOME 2?
+    a.
 Enlightenment, LXQT, Xfce
     b.
 Mint, Unity, Mate
     c.
 Unity, Mate, Cinnamon
     d.
 Cinnamon, Mint, Mate
-16) When released in 2006, what was the main development goal of the LXDE desktop environment?
+1. When released in 2006, what was the main development goal of the LXDE desktop environment?
     a.
 GUI desktop features
     b.
 Multi-desktop paradigm
     c.
 Energy saving and extremely fast
     d.
 Made for high end gaming systems
-17) Which of these statements are true in regards to Linux desktop environments? (choose all that apply)
+1. Which of these statements are true in regards to Linux desktop environments? (choose all that apply)
     a.
 Desktop environments have a File Manager
     b.
 Desktop Environments have start or action buttons and task and notification bars
     c.
 Desktop environments have a changeable but consistent look-and-feel
     d.
 Desktop environments have system configuration tools and user applications built in
     e.
 Desktop environments have lower memory requirements than window managers
-18) What is the default desktop environment and version for the latest Fedora desktop (Name and version)?
+1. What is the name of the default desktop environment and version for the latest Fedora desktop?
+    a.
+Qt
+    b.
+Xfce
+    c.
+Gnome
+    d.
+KDE

-19) What is the name of the button on the upper left hand corner of the GNOME desktop that you use to “launch applications?”
+1. What is the name of the button on the upper left hand corner of the GNOME desktop that you use to “launch applications?”
+    a.
+Launcher
+    b.
+Spotlight
+    c.
+Activities
+    d.
+Start

-20) What is the name of the desktop environment used in Xubuntu?
+1. What is the name of the desktop environment used in Xubuntu?
+    a.
+LXQT
+    b.
+Qt
+    c.
+Gnome
+    d.
+Xfce
+1. Choose the two Tiling window managers
+    a.
+IceWM
+    b.
+Openbox
+    c.
+Sway
+    d.  i3
+1. Choose the two Stacking window managers
+    a.
+IceWM
+    b.  dwm
+    c.
+Fluxbox
+    d.  i3
+1. The Sway window manager requires which compositor?
+    a.  mir
+    b.
+Y
+    c.
+X11
+    d.
+Wayland
+1. The i3 window manager requires which compositor?
+    a.  mir
+    b.
+Y
+    c.
+X11
+    d.
+Wayland
+1. What is the current version of the X window project?
+    a.  x86
+    b.
+10
+    c.
+2023
+    d.
+11
+1. What is the name of the current KDE desktop?
+    a.
+Qt
+    b.
+Liquid
+    c.
+Plasma
+    d.
+Mosh

 ### Podcast Questions